0xAX/linux-insides/Booting/linux-bootstrap-4.md

 boot_stack_end:
 ```

-First of all we put the address of `boot_stack_end` into the `eax` register and add to it value of `ebp` (remember that `ebp` now contains the address where we loaded - `0x100000`).
-In the end we just put the `eax` value into `esp` and that's all, we have a correct stack pointer.
+First of all we put the address of `boot_stack_end` into the `eax` register.
+From now the `eax` register will contain address of the `boot_stack_end` where it was linked or in other words `0x0 + boot_stack_end`.
+To get real address of the `boot_stack_end` we need to add real address of the `startup_32`.
+As you remember, we have found this address above and put it to the `ebp` register.
+In the end, the register `eax` will contain real address of the `boot_stack_end` and we just need to put to the stack pointer.

-The next step is CPU verification.
-We need to check that the CPU supports `long mode` and `SSE`:
+After we have set up the stack, next step is CPU verification.
+As we are going to execute transition to the `long mode`, we need to check that the CPU supports `long mode` and `SSE`.
+We will do it by the call of the `verify_cpu` function:

 ```assembly
 	call	verify_cpu